swiftlang/swiftly/Documentation/SwiftlyDocs.docc/swiftly-cli-reference.md

 *Run a command while proxying to the selected toolchain commands.*

-Run a command with a selected toolchain, so that all toolchain commands are become the default added to the system path and other common environment variables.
+Run a command with a selected toolchain.
+The toolchain commands become the default in the system path.

 You can run one of the usual toolchain commands directly: